jvdsn/white-box-speck/README.md

 This will properly chain the inverse input and output external encodings with the white-box implementation to present the expected ciphertext.

 ## Performance
 In general, the bit-packed code generation strategy is the most efficient overall strategy.
 However, this depends on block size and your performance goals.
-For a comprehensive overview, refer to Implementation chapter of my master's thesis.
+For a comprehensive overview, refer to Implementation section of https://eprint.iacr.org/2022/444.

 The performance of a specific strategy can be tested by providing an iterations argument to a `speck` executable.
 The following example will perform Speck encryption 1000000 times:
 ```